-36.5 / Developments that are unable to achieve the carbon targets set out in policy on-site will need to calculate their emissions shortfall in tonnes of carbon and offset via a cash in lieu payment.
+40.6 / Developments that are unable to achieve the carbon targets set out in policy on-site will need to calculate their emissions shortfall in tonnes of carbon, subtract any reductions in embodied carbon achieved below the minimum requirements of Policy 43 and offset via a cash in lieu payment.
 The value of the payment will be determined by multiplying the emissions shortfall by the local cost of carbon over a period of 30 years.
 Carbon offset funding will then be allocated to projects that will reduce carbon emissions elsewhere in Westminster.
-Details of how the Westminster Carbon Offset Fund contribution will be calculated and administered will be set out in the Planning Obligations and Affordable Housing SPD.
+Details of how the Westminster Carbon Offset Fund contribution will be calculated and administered. including how embodied carbon will be accounted for are set out in the Planning Obligations and Affordable Housing SPD 2024.

-36.6 / Applicants are strongly encouraged to engage with us through the pre-application advice process to discuss how they are going to achieve the carbon reduction figure, especially when it is a combination of physical and financial measures.
+40.7 / Applicants are strongly encouraged to engage with us through the pre-application advice process to discuss how they are going to achieve the carbon reduction figure, especially when it is a combination of physical and financial measures.